gary17/simple_incremental_backup/README.md

-# simle_incremental_backup
+# Simle Incremental Backup (SIB)
-A straightforward incremental backup tool for regular and ZFS filesystems.
+A straightforward incremental backup (sync) tool with support for regular and ZFS filesystems.